 For more details, see Alsford et al (2005) Mol Biochem Parasitol 144: 142-8.

 pRPa plasmid series | sequences | maps | details

-pRPa transformants exhibit consistent insert expression levels, as integration always occurs at the landing pad locus (all derived lines are hygromycin resistant).
-However, not all lines become puromycin sensitive, suggesting that cross-over has occurred upstream of the landing pad VSG ES promoter.
-If you require your derived cell lines to be puromycin sensitive to enable downstream manipulations, you will need to screen your transformants – normally >50% of transformants are puromycin sensitive, though it can be less for those transformed with a stem-loop RNAi pRPa construct.
+pRPa transformants exhibit consistent cassette expression levels, as integration always occurs at the landing pad locus (all derived lines are hygromycin resistant).
+However, not all lines become puromycin sensitive, suggesting that cross-over sometimes occurs upstream of the landing pad VSG ES promoter.
+If you require your derived cell lines to be puromycin sensitive to enable downstream manipulations, you’ll need to screen your transformants – normally >50% of transformants are puromycin sensitive, though it can be less for those transformed with a stem-loop RNAi pRPa construct.

 pNAT construct series

 C-terminal tagging | maps | details

 A series of GFP and multi-MYC constructs for tagging endogenous loci at the N- or C-termini.
 Variants carrying BLA and HYG selectable markers are available.
 These can be used in any T. brucei cell line that isn’t already resistant to blasticidin or hygromycin.

 For more details, see Alsford & Horn (2008) Mol Biochem Parasitol 161: 76-9.